 Unsuccessful applicants become part of the UEFA 'Fans First' programme, meaning they are the first to know about any future opportunities to purchase tickets.

-The next opportunity to apply for tickets started on Wednesday 4 December 2019 when tickets were made available to fans through the participating national associations (PNAs) in an application window that ran from 4–18 December 2019.
-To be eligible to apply for tickets during this phase, fans must meet the specific criteria defined by the national associations.
-Fans have until 14:00 CET on Wednesday 18 December to apply.
+Tickets were then made available via the participating national associations (PNAs) in an application window that ran from 4–18 December 2019.
+To be eligible to apply for tickets during this phase, fans had to meet the specific criteria defined by the national associations.

 What if I want to volunteer?